deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/Template.PowerShell.ScriptModule/TemplateRepoFiles/ReadMe.md

 A quick guide on how to get started with this module, including installation and usage:

 - A link to the module in the PowerShell Gallery.
-- Code snippets of installing and using the module.
+- Code examples of installing and and using the module.
 - Links to wiki or other documentation.

 ## ➕ How to contribute